chtrembl/azure-cloud/petstore/13-build-deploy-azure-functions/README.md

   ```
   az storage account create --name azurepetstorestorage --location eastus --resource-group azurepetstorerg --sku Standard_LRS
   ```

- -  Create and Configure your Function App.
+ Create and Configure your Function App.
    ```
    az functionapp create --name AzurePetStoreFunctions --storage-account azurepetstorestorage --resource-group azurepetstorerg --plan AzurePetStoreFunctionsPlan --deployment-container-image-name petstorefunctions:latest
    ```

 Head to the Azure Portal to review your Function App

-You can also configure Continuous Delivery here as well.
+Set the appId and apiKey as Application Settings / Environment Variables

 You should see the following:

 ![](images/fa6.png)

+Confiure the Azure Function App for Continuous Integration, As we push new Docker Images our Function App will automagically create a new container with the "latest" tag.

 You should see the following:

 ![](images/fa7.png)

+Grab the URL of your Azure Function App and test it out!

 You should see the following: